Finance & Spend Management

 Spend management isn't a tactical checkbox.
 It's the tip of the spear.
 For finance leaders ready to lead, there's never been a better time to change the mindset and treat budgeting that way.

-1. How do I convince leadership to reserve 20% of budget for unallocated opportunities?
+How much budget should I reserve for unallocated opportunities?

 Share this post